 However, MacGregor sometimes reverts to a pompous, journalistic Johnny-know-it-all.
 In the case of Thomson’s fly fishing, he gets his line hopelessly entangled in the reel.
 (Anglers refer to this condition as backlash or bird’s nest.)

-Before setting his hook, MacGregor points to a famous photo of Thomson that often misidentifies the spoon he’s handling as an artificial fly.
+Before setting his hook, MacGregor references a famous photo of Thomson — which appears on his book’s cover — that often misidentifies the spoon he’s handling as an artificial fly.
 His disdain is obvious when he asserts: ‘… it is clear to anyone who has done any fishing in this part of the country that he is merely attaching a heavy trout lure, known as a spoon, to his line.’